LeasePlain.com

 Landlord serves written N-form notice

-The appropriate N-form is delivered to the tenant.
-The notice specifies the grounds and gives the tenant time to remedy (where applicable).
+The appropriate N-form is delivered to the tenant personally, by mail, or under the door.
+The notice specifies the grounds and the date by which the tenant must vacate (the 'termination date').

 2. 2